CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

 .. dropdown:: Workshop

    CCN maintains tools for basic equipment repairs and adjustments.
 They are stored in a locked workshop/office to prevent accidental entry into the scanner room.
-Speak to CCN staff if you need to borrow a tool while conducting research activities in the suite.
+Speak to CCN staff if CCN equipment is in need of repairs.

 .. raw:: html